cryotato/cryotato.github.io/_portfolio/2023-03-20-kitterchordthing.md

 If there's no such thing as a "wrong note" then why do I still suck at music?
 Memorizing abstract theory?
 Practicing for hours a day?
 I thought music was supposed to be fun!

-Introducing: the Omni-Kitty Chroma-Chord Candy Bar Bass (or KitterChord Thing for short) - the instrument that loves you back! {:.drop-cap}
+Introducing: the Omni-Kitty Chroma-Chord Candy Bar Bass (AKA the KitterChord Synthesthesia for short) - the instrument that loves you back! {:.drop-cap}

 <iframe src="https://www.youtube.com/embed/hOqqhYsUClU?controls=0" title="Project Embed Content" frameborder="0" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-pointer-lock allow-forms" loading="lazy" fetchpriority="auto"></iframe>